Q: What's with the name?

 Q: Where is the take out?

-For our 4-mile trips, the take out is directly across the street from where you originally parked.
+For our 4-mile trips, the take out is back at the boat ramp where you parked.
 Our 7-mile trip finishes back at Asheville Outdoor Center in West Asheville.

 Q: Are there dry bags available?